 - Better maintain my personal wiki.

-- Probably decommission a bunch of public servers/services I maintain.
-They don’t get much use and fall into disrepair.
+- Probably decommission a bunch of old public servers/services I maintain.

 - Do more stuff with packet radio, play with POCSAG.

-- Restore a vintage Ms. Pac-Man cocktail cabinet I own.
+- Restore a vintage Ms. Pac-Man cocktail cabinet.